 - Mäki-Opas, Tomi (University of Eastern Finland.
 Department of Social Sciences)

 elderly, health services, health status, lifestyle and health, loneliness, old age, participation, public services, quality of life, social inequality, social networks, social services, trust

 The survey charted the social participation, mental and physical well-being, use of social and health services, and satisfaction with life of Finnish people aged over 65.
 The data were collected as part of the Inclusive Promotion of Health and Wellbeing (PROMEQ 2016-2019) research project, which studied population groups that need special support.
 The aim of the PROMEQ project was to develop and demonstrate novel models of promotion of health and wellbeing.
 Survey data from the other target groups of the project as well as combined data from all surveys are also available at FSD (FSD3432-FSD3436).
-The research project was funded by the Academy of Finland.

 The respondents were assigned into test and control groups.
 Three surveys were conducted in total: a baseline survey (Questionnaire A) was conducted at the beginning of the research and two follow-up surveys were collected three (Questionnaire B) and six months (Questionnaire C) after the baseline survey.
 All three surveys are included in this dataset.
 The test group received social support, guidance, and counselling services, and participated in different inclusive activities.
 The control group participants were offered conventional services if they sought help.
 The services offered to the test group included, for instance, inclusive case management aimed at the elderly living at home and at risk of social exclusion because of loneliness or feelings of unsafety.
 The case management was organised in the form of five group meetings during a six-month period.
 6-8 people aged 65 and over, the case manager for the region, and one of the researchers participated in each meeting.